How old is your Community?

 How many members do you have?
 Tell me more about them.

-Today we have over 500 Sisters.
+Today we have 500 Sisters.
 They are our Canonical members who have made life vows of poverty, chastity and obedience.
 We also have almost 100 Associate members, women and men who commit themselves to be a healing presence in their own life’s work and life style.

 Medical Mission Sisters and Associates live out our call to be present to others in a healing way in a wide variety of ways.
 Some of us are involved in hands-on health care as medical doctors, surgeons, nurses, anesthetists, technicians, holistic health practitioners and therapists.
 Others respond to the mental and spiritual needs of persons through psychiatry, psychology, social work, retreat work and pastoral work.
 Still others are involved in women’s leadership, direct community health programs, administer health facilities, work against the trafficking of women, reach out to the homeless or those with problems of addiction.
 We also have Community members involved in music therapy, teaching, interfaith work, writing, theology, the creation of art and music, and special accompaniment of those with dementia and those who are close to going home to God.